jfalxa/wchooks/README.md

 ### onUpdated

-The callback will be called after an update (modification of state, property, attribute, etc), but before it's applied to the DOM
+The callback will be called after an update (modification of state, property, attribute, etc), but before it's applied to the DOM.

 Then, it will be called again every time the deps change.